red-machine-games/raw-markdown-documentation/docs/api/leaderboard.md

 ## Retrieving records among social friends

-Before successful retrievning you should push appropriate network's friends list.
-It will cache them for a while then just repeat procedure.
+Before successful retrieving, you should push the appropriate network's friends list.
+It will cache them for a while then just repeat the procedure.
 To get social friends you can use your desirable SDK.
 After pushing you'll be able to retrieve records among your friends.
 This feature covers 3 social networks currently: ==Facebook==, ==VK.com== and ==OK.ru==.
-Friends cache live for a week(can be configured on backend) so try to refresh it at least once a week.
+Friends cache live for a week(can be configured in the backend) so try to refresh it at least once a week.
 If no friends cache returning listing will be empty.

 ## Pushing Facebook friends